akeneo/portal-helpcenter/content/md/cloud/1-set-up-flexibility.md

 3. Then fill the form with the missing prerequisites in order to create the Cloud server.
 4. Choose a `Domain prefix`, which is going to appear at the beginning of your URL instance (ex: https://yourdomainprefix.cloud.akeneo.com).
 An instant check runs to see if the name is available.
 5. Select an `Installation locale`, which is your cloud instance language
 6. Select an `Installation location` for your cloud instance hosting location.
-It should the closest to you to reduce latency access.
+It should be the closest to you to reduce latency access.
 7. Select a `Target number of products` for your catalog.
 8. Once the information is filled in, click on `Request an Instance`